 - Write a cookie, on your root domain, with a key of the variable name and a value of the answer for each answer you wish to pass forward.

 If, in the course of filling out the flow, the responder changes their answer for one of the cookie-enabled answers, the cookie will be updated with the new answer.

 One of the most secure ways of passing data into a Formsort flow is to POST into the form.

 Normally, when you navigate to a flow URL, your browser does a GET request to our servers.
 GET requests do not have a payload (known as a body): when making a link, the only way to pass information to the receiving page is using URL parameters, as described above.
 Since the parameters appear in the URL, they are visible to not only the responder but potentially to other scripts or browser extensions that you or the responder has loaded on their flow.

 A POST request, on the other hand, has an encrypted body, and is the default way to submit form data in basic HTML.
-Formsort supports POSTing to the flow URLs are well as GET.
+Formsort supports POSTing to the flow URLs as well as GETing.
 A form like the following would ask the responder for a name answer, then submit it to the Formsort URL.
 Note that we set the name attribute to match the Answer variable name value we've defined in the flow.

 <!doctype html> <html> <body> <form action="https://flow.formsort.com/client/formsort/flow/test/variant/test-post" method="POST"> <label for="first_name">Enter your first name</label> <input type="text" name="first_name" required /> <button type="submit">Let's go</button> </form> </body> </html>

 If you don't actually want to ask questions before redirecting to formsort, that's not a problem: just set all of the answers you wish to pass forward within the value attribute of <input> elements with type=hidden, like this: